5T33Z0/Gigabyte-GA-Z170X-Gaming-5-OpenCore/README.md

 # Gigabyte-GA-Z170X-Gaming-5-OpenCore

 ## About
 OpenCore EFI Folder for the GA-Z170X-Gaming-5 mainboard.
-For conservational purposes only.
-I no longer have this board, so don't ask for support!
+For archival purposes only.
+I no longer have this mainboard, so don't ask for support!

 ## System and EFI Details